 Analyzing both operating income and non-operating income is important because successful companies must be able to consistently generate operating income to thrive over the long-term.
 Non-operating income is unusual, and a business cannot rely on non-operating income each year.

-This single-step income statement template can be downloaded and used by any type of business.
+This single-step income statement template can be downloaded and used by any type of business, including the self-employed.
 It should be modified to include all of the relevant revenues and expenses that apply to the company.
 To fill out this spreadsheet, enter the applicable values in their respective cells.
 The total amounts will automatically populate based on the embedded formulas.
 An example worksheet is also included to help guide you through the process.